 - Low premiums

-- Supplemental health insurance provides you with a cost-effective means of managing your out-of-pocket expenses during medical emergencies.
+- Supplemental health insurance provides you with a cost-effective means of managing your out-of-pocket expenses during qualifying medical emergencies or critical illnesses.

 - Guaranteed coverage